fomy/destor/doc/README.md

 1. atc14-paper-fu_min.pdf

-    > This paper accepted by USENIX ATC'14 describes HAR, OPT, and CMA.
+    > This paper accepted by USENIX ATC'14 describes the rewriting algorithm and garbage collection scheme in Destor.

 2. fast15_destor.pdf